-Comparing Blue Buffalo vs. Wellness for your pup’s nutritional needs?
-The six basic nutrients that a dog needs are water, proteins, fats, carbohydrates, minerals, and vitamins.
-They are essential in your dog’s daily diet to assist all of his core bodily functions.
+Are you comparing Blue Buffalo vs. Wellness for your pup’s nutritional needs?
+The six essential nutrients that a dog needs are water, proteins, fats, carbohydrates, minerals, and vitamins.
+They are essential in your dog’s daily diet to assist all his core bodily functions.

-The problem comes when you are faced with dozens of food choices that all claim to be the best choice for your beloved pooch.
+The problem comes when you must face dozens of food choices claiming to be the best choice for your beloved pooch.
 Two of the most commonly researched brands are Blue Buffalo and Wellness.
-Both brands have a wide variety of dog food options for your pup and compare each of these in detail based on the life stage of your dog.
+Both brands have a wide variety of dog food options for your pup, and compare each of these in detail based on your dog’s life stage.

 No matter what age your dog is, your goal should be to feed them the best quality nutrition you can comfortably afford.
-While they aren’t cheaper dog food brands by any means, they are both reasonably affordable, and both have a variety of different flavors for your pup.
-Let’s take a look at each brand in more detail.
+While they aren’t cheaper dog food brands by any means, they are both reasonably affordable and have various flavors for your pup.
+Let’s take a look at each brand, Blue Buffalo vs. Wellness, in more detail.

 Foods Comparison At A Glance: Wellness vs. Blue Buffalo